branmar97/apexlink-backend/README.md

-# README
+# Apex Link Backend

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Apex Link is a web application where gamers can find friends and teammates for their Apex Legends squad.

+## Usage

+Signup or login to create, view and join sessions.

+## Built Using

-* Ruby version
+* Ruby on Rails

-* System dependencies

-* Configuration

-* Database creation
+* React

-* Database initialization
+* Redux

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* PostgreSQL

-* ...
+* HTML/CSS

+## Contributing

+Bug reports and pull requests are welcome on Github at https://github.com/branmar97/apexlink-backend

+## License

+Available as open source under the terms of the MIT license.